volusion/element-cli/README.md

 * * *

+### `element release`

+When you are ready to push your block live you can use this command.

+### `element release --note "release note for the block`

+There's only one optional flag for this command, and it's to add a release note to your block

+_Protip_: `element update -n "release note for the block"`

+* * *

 ### Adding a Thumbnail

 Create a PNG file, ideally less than 100 kb in size, and save it in the root directory of the block as `thumbnail.png.` When publishing or updating your block, this file will be saved and then be shown in the Volusion store admin's [Site Designer](https://admin.volusion.com/designer).